Moysiadou/fMRI-Alzheimer-/README.md

 **Neurosynth Data link:** https://neurosynth.org/analyses/terms/alzheimer/

+## Project Description
 This project uses Python to visualize fMRI data related to Alzheimer's disease.
-It overlays functional activity maps on a brain template and provides a histogram to represent the distribution of activation values.
+It overlays functional activity maps onto a standrard brain template, providing insightful visualizations of brain regions affected by the disease.
+Additionally, a histogram is created to illustrate the distribution of activation values, offering a clear view of the data's underlying patterns.

 ## Table of Contents
 1. Data Overview